 Trim Level Breakdown

-Standard safety features include dual front, front side and side curtain airbags in addition to traction and stability control systems.
+All Tahoe models come standard with dual front, front side and full-length side curtain airbags in addition to a front center airbag and traction and stability control systems.

 Available safety features include a forward collision alert system, which warns the driver when it sense an impending crash; a lane departure warning system that alerts the driver if the Tahoe begins to wander into an adjacent lane; a rear cross traffic alert system that warns the driver of approaching traffic in backup situations; and a rear blind spot warning system.

 Alternatives to the Tahoe include the Ford Expedition, the Nissan Armada and the Toyota Sequoia.